 The food industry is one of the most profitable sectors across the globe.
 However, with the increase in global competition, companies in the food industry have started facing numerous challenges such as reducing supply chain waste, optimizing supply chain efficiency, boosting sustainable growth, implementing green policies, and finding a competitive advantage.
 To deal with such challenges, businesses in the food industry need to focus on leveraging big data and analytics to keep close tabs on new supply chain trends and competitors’ market progress.

-Inefficient supply chain leads to low-profit margins and more wastage.
+An inefficient supply chain leads to low-profit margins and more wastage.
 Furthermore, if the supply chain is not optimized, it can result in the inability to adapt quickly to a problem and can increase operational costs.
-Therefore, players in the food industry must leverage the benefits of technology like big data and analytics to gain better insights into the ability to track and monitor supply chain activities in real time.
+Therefore, players in the food industry must leverage the benefits of technology like big data and analytics to gain better insights into the ability to track and monitor supply chain activities in real-time.

 How Big Data and Analytics is Revolutionizing the Food Industry?

 From analyzing the food industry trends to the effect temperature has on food quality, big data and analytics can help food industry businesses to ensure that they always deliver the best quality possible.
 But this is not the only way big data and analytics can improve operational efficiency.
 It can also help in analyzing customers’ behavior using their shopping data.
 By applying predictive analytics to historic shopping data companies in the food industry can cut the average checkout wait time.
 Big data and analytics can also help in analyzing market trends and suggest optimum inventory levels at different locations.